top of page

 inga_logo_black.png

-There is an urgent global need for enhanced quantitative monitoring devices for labor induction, particularly those suitable for at-home, outpatient settings.
+A call for urgent global action to develop improved, safety-enhancing quantitative monitoring solutions for labor induction, particularly those suitable for at-home and outpatient settings.

 Ob-Gyn and Engineering Collaboration

-We're dedicated to revolutionizing maternal health through innovation: an affordable remote monitoring device designed to transform the childbirth safer, healthier and more engaging experience.
+We're dedicated to rethink maternal-fetal health through innovation: setting women safely in motion with affordable high-quality maternal and fetal well-being measuring remote monitoring device which is designed to transform the labor induction safer, healthier and more engaging experience.

-Our solution is the result of seamless collaboration between a diverse team of experts.
-We've developed a groundbreaking non-invasive sensor system.
-This technology significantly enhances outpatient safety, reduces healthcare expenses, and ultimately improves the birthing experience for millions of women worldwide.
+Our solution, a data-driven monitoring platform for safer labor induction, is the result of seamless collaboration between a diverse team of experts.
+We've developed a groundbreaking non-invasive sensor system to be used as part of the current standard of care, specifically with Foley catheter cervical ripening.
+This sensor technology significantly enhances outpatient safety, reduces healthcare costs, and ultimately improves the birthing experience for millions of women worldwide.

 Novel sensor technology